 - Maintain open and ongoing communication with your clients.

-- Make sure that you and your clients are on the same page.
+- Ensure that you and your clients are always on the same page.

 If you notice any signs of risk in your client relationships, it’s essential that you confront them sooner rather than later—for the sake of both your clients and your business.
 Starting a conversation with your clients about any concerns that have surfaced can be immensely helpful in clearing up potential problems.
 In the end, however, it may be that you’re simply not the right fit for certain clients, or that they are not right for you.
 Sometimes, amicably ending your business relationship turns out to be the best option for everyone.